Skip to content

 Where can we start?

-If prayer is important as the Bible describes, then it makes sense for us to put it into practice.
+If prayer is as important as the Bible describes, then it makes sense for us to put it into practice.
 Here are two suggestions to encourage and shape your own prayers:

 1. The Psalms

 This book is a masterclass in God teaching us how to talk to him.
-As you read them, think about how to pray the words of the psalms in light of your own situation.
+As you read them, think about how to pray the words of the Psalms in light of your own situation.
 If you’re looking for a place to start, check out Psalm 25, 33, 34, 42, 86, and 103.

 Additional Resource: The Psalms of Ascent: A Three-Week Email Devotional